 Carrier Affirmation of Thousands-Block Pooling (TBP) Readiness

+TBP Implementation Phase: Send to: Secretary-CSCN@cnac.ca

 This form is to be completed prior to the launch of each of the 6 Phases in the Rollout Plan within 30 days of the Initial Implementation Meeting for each phase.

-Carriers that have not provided their affirmation of TBP readiness will not be eligible to receive or donate numbering resources in a Pooled Exchange Area until they have affirmed their readiness.
+Carriers that have not provided their affirmation of TBP readiness and are not fully prepared for TBP (both LNP queries and Inventory Management Systems) will not be eligible to receive or donate numbering resources in a Pooled Exchange Area until they have affirmed their full readiness.

-The following form is to affirm that the Company below is ready for TBP implementation.
+The following form is to state the level of TBP preparedness of the Company below.

+Table 1 – Company Information